scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 ## Typical Use Cases
-ThingsBoard Rule Engine is a highly customizable framework for complex event processing.
-Here are some common use cases that one can configure via ThingsBoard Rule Chains:
+Pacificsoft Rule Engine is a highly customizable framework for complex event processing.
+Here are some common use cases that one can configure via Pacificsoft Rule Chains:

 - Data validation and modification for incoming telemetry or attributes before saving to the database.
 - Copy telemetry or attributes from devices to related assets so you can aggregate telemetry.
 For example data from multiple devices can be aggregated